ankschoubey/old-blog/_posts/2019-12-19-series-tips-on-writing-clean-code.md

 toc: true
 layout: post
 comments: true
-description: Constructing the simplest possible code
+description: constructing the simplest possible code that would solve your problem resulting in an increase in productivity by producing higher quality in less time.
 categories: [Software Development, Clean Code]
-title: Series  Tips on writing Clean Code
+title: Clean Code
 ---

-TLDR: Clean code — **constructing the simplest possible code** that would solve your problem resulting in an increase in productivity by producing higher quality in less time.

 > I’m not a great programmer; I’m just a good programmer with great habits

 ~Kent Beck (Creator of Extreme Programming)

----

 I started writing this as a single post but the number of paragraphs much so like any good programmer I decided to release in chunks.